open-telemetry/opentelemetry-ruby-contrib/resource_detectors/container/README.md

 ## How does this gem fit in?

-The `opentelemetry-resource-detectors-container` gem provides a means of retrieving a resource for supported environments following the resource semantic conventions.
+The `opentelemetry-resourcedetector-container` gem provides a means of retrieving a resource for supported environments following the resource semantic conventions.

 ## How do I get started?